Independent study in art history

-You may request to undertake independent work in your Junior or Senior year, either as ARTH 295, ARTH295p, or ARTH 395.
-A maximum of eight credits of such work can be elected during your career at Mount Holyoke.
-A 3.5 GPA in Art History is required for 395.
+Students may request to undertake independent work in their junior or senior year, either as ARTH-295, ARTH-295p or ARTH-395.
+A maximum of eight credits of such work can be elected during one’s career at Mount Holyoke.

-An ARTH-395 project is equivalent to one of the Department’s advanced seminars and requires significant research and a lengthy term project.
-A 395 project must be preceded by or take place at the same time as a 300-level seminar in Art History; it must be in addition to the two 300-level seminars required for the major.
+An ARTH-395 project is equivalent to one of the department’s advanced seminars and requires significant research and a lengthy term project.
+An ARTH-395 project must be preceded by or take place at the same time as a 300-level seminar in art history.
+It must be taken in addition to the two 300-level seminars required for the major.
+A 3.5 GPA in art history is also required for ARTH-395.

-Highly motivated students may propose an independent study project on a concentrated topic in their senior year, if they have an adequate background, a viable topic, at least a 3.0 GPA overall, and a 3.5 GPA in Art History.
+Highly motivated students may propose an independent study project on a concentrated topic in their senior year, if they have an adequate background, a viable topic, at least a 3.0 GPA overall and a 3.5 GPA in art history.
 If the research project results in a cohesive and substantive exposition that is informed by rigorous research and that offers original conclusions, it may be submitted, with the approval of the department, as a thesis for defense by an examining committee.
-If successfully defended, the thesis is awarded the appropriate level of Honors.
+If successfully defended, the thesis is awarded the appropriate level of honors.

 The faculty supervisor’s job is to aid in the study, not to teach the subject.
 A supervisor will discuss readings and help strategize the development of ideas, the direction of research, and the improvement of argument.
 A supervisor will read and comment critically — sometimes very critically — on chapter drafts.
 But remember, this is your project, and it will be your responsibility to direct yourself.
-Only your own initiative, motivation, and hard work will lead to success.
+Only your own initiative, motivation and hard work will lead to success.

-- Students should plan to enroll in ARTH 395f (Independent Study) or an equivalent capstone course in the Fall semester.
+- Students should plan to enroll in ARTH-395f (Independent Study) or an equivalent capstone course in the fall semester.